sixafter/homebrew-tap/README.md

 ## 🧪 Formulas (Deprecated)

-> ⚠️ **The formula is currently maintained for backward compatibility but will be deprecated in favor of platform-specific casks.**
+> ⚠️ **The formula is currently maintained for backward compatibility but will be deprecated in favor of platform-specific casks.** See [brews](https://goreleaser.com/deprecations#brews) for more details.
-> Users are encouraged to use the appropriate cask based on their OS and CPU architecture.
+> Users are encouraged to use the appropriate cask based on their operating system and CPU architecture.

 Available formula: